NYCEDU/nycedu-automation/README.md

 - Set up a cron service to hit the endpoint every 30-60 minutes
 - Error handling for connection failures
 - Better logging
+- Match interests to specific channels to invite people to
+- Remove lodash dependency in package.json
+- Tests!
+- Better null checking in `parseResponseForEmails`